Dual Enrollment Assessment Tool

 College staff train high school counselors on the college’s academic requirements.

-The college exchanges information on students with its high school partners, with a focus on equity gaps.
+The college exchanges information on students with its high school partners.

 The college offers support services to dual enrollment students and encourages them to use these resources.